chrisvriend/atlas2freesurfer/README.md

 (C) C. Vriend - Amsterdam UMC - Jan 10 2023
  this script allows you to warp several atlases to subject-specific freesurfer parcellations and use those to extract timeseries from smoothed and denoised functional MRI scans.

+the atlases.tar.7z contain the different atlases in fsaverage space alongside text files with the label codes.

  the pipeline has been optimized for use on the luna server of Amsterdam UMC in combination with SLURM arrays to run the pipeline for all freesurfer  / fmriprep output in the folders.